ibmresilient/resilient-community-apps/sc_email_parser/README.md

 incident.addArtifact("Email Recipient", reportingUserInfo, "Suspicious email recipient name")
 ```
-Run the script as part of a rule that includes a condition that helps identify the email message a a phishing report.
+Run the script as part of a rule that includes a condition that helps identify the email message as a phishing report.
 The script should run either as part of a multi-script rule that first runs the generic script, or as a separate rule that runs afterwards.
 It is important that the phishing-specific script should run after the generic script because the generic script causes the `incident` variable to be set, and the phishing-specific script expects this to have been done already.

 ### Campaign identifier
 Scenario: The customer wants to collect email messages related to the same campaign of attack to a single incident.

 A solution:
-1. Create a new incident custom field for the campaign signifier of type text.
+1. Create a new incident custom field for the campaign signifier of type Text.
-1. Copy the generic parsing script into a new script that will run instead, for the category of email messages in question.
+1. Copy the generic parsing script into a new script, where this script is used for the category of email messages in question.
-1. Modify the mainline of the generic script to create a value for the campaign signfier.
+1. Modify the mainline of the new script to create a value for the campaign signfier.
 1. Use the signifier field for the incident search criteria instead of the incident title.
 1. For new incidents, set the campaign signifier field to be the signifier value.
 1. Modify the rules so that the new script runs instead of the generic script.